 A high sugar diet.
 Especially processed sugars.

-The high sugars also cause inflammation, which in turn raises cortisol to fight this.
+The high sugars also cause an inflammatory response, which in turn raises Cortisol to fight this.

-These processed sugars raise cortisol, throwing off your other hormones and neurotransmitters.
-As cortisol levels rise, even if you fall asleep, you may wake up throughout the night.
+This raised cortisol then throws off your other hormones and neurotransmitters.
+As cortisol levels are raised, even when you fall asleep, you may wake up throughout the night due to this.

-So the very first thing, cut out the processed sugars.
-They don’t benefit your body in any way.
+So the very first thing: cut out the processed sugars.
+They don’t help you in any way.

 Instead, make sure you have a high protein, high fat meal at dinner.
 It stays in the digestive system much longer, releasing nutrition over many hours while you sleep, and provides the bacteria that produce calming neurotransmitters with the foods they need.

-After a week off processed sugars and on a higher protein diet you will notice a difference.
+After a week off of processed sugars, and on a higher protein diet, you will notice a difference.

 When we exercise, and especially when we work our muscles, many things optimize in the body.

-Cellular repair starts, excess energy is worked out, excess cortisol is worked out of the muscles, and growth hormone and testosterone levels rise, which also help sleep.
+Cellular repair is jumpstarted, excess energy is worked out, excess cortisol is worked out of the muscles, and growth hormone and testosterone levels rise, which help sleep.